senresearch/LiteQTL.jl/README.md

 [Speeding up eQTL scans in the BXD population using GPUs](https://www.biorxiv.org/content/10.1101/2020.06.22.153742v1.full.pdf).

 ## How to use LiteQTL:

-This package is developed in Julia.
+Our package currently works for Julia v1.5 (see the [older releases](https://julialang.org/downloads/oldreleases/)); it has not been tested for the current stable release v1.6.

 To add LiteQTL to your Julia installation:
 ```julia
 julia> using Pkg;
 julia> Pkg.add("LiteQTL")